 At 5pm: large urns and stainless still pots, a butter churn or a contraption that looks like a hammock for straining cheese often stands.

 7Pm: more daily supplies and at 8pm – 12pm are more beds depending on the size of the family.
 Tucked between the major items I see clothes and pillows, saddles and personal items.
 (In one ger, a more wealthy Kazakh family has satellite TV.)

 In the center of it all there’s a wood burning stove.

 A nomadic culture

-There’s no running water (they set up shop in near to a lake, river or large stream), no bathrooms (just crouch behind a well-placed rock) and no refrigeration.
+There’s no running water (they set up shop near to a lake, river or large stream), no bathrooms (just crouch behind a well-placed rock) and no refrigeration.
 The only heat comes from the stove.
 They slaughter their own livestock and make nearly everything they eat from scratch.
 Their diet is predominantly meat and dairy products.

-The more I spent time with the Kazakhs the more the Little House books I read as a child sprung to mind.
-The simplicity of Kazakh lives, though difficult and requiring a great deal of hard work, was alive and well in the Altai mountains just as it had been in the United States in the 1800’s.
+The more I spend time with the Kazakhs the more the Little House books I read as a child spring to mind.
+The simplicity of those characters’ lives, though difficult and requiring a great deal of hard work, are alive and well in the Altai mountains just as it had been in the United States in the 1800’s.
 I felt transported back in time to the prairie of yesteryear, albeit a Kazakh version.

 After tea, and sometimes during tea—though never without asking first— we’re able to photograph our hosts as they move about their gers working on this or that, or in some cases they are kind enough to sit for portraits.

 The light inside a ger is beautiful.
 A flap at the top of the conical roof adjusts the amount of light that hits the interior, keeps out the rain and controls ventilation.
 With the flap pulled back it can be very bright but I have a thing for the dramatic and I gravitate to the moodier moments when the flap is nearly closed and light falls into the space in soft shafts.